Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Smoke-control performance under heat

-On fire mode the airstream can reach a 250 °C or 400 °C class for a rated hold time, and a fan built for ambient air stalls or seizes exactly when it is needed to keep the escape route tenable.
+On fire mode the airstream can reach a 250 °C or 400 °C class for a rated hold time, and a fan built for ambient air stalls or seizes exactly when it is needed to move smoke at its rated hot duty.

 How we engineer it out

 Heat-rated build — casing upgraded to IS 2062 or 16Mo3, shaft sized for thermal growth, high-temperature bearing grease and shaft seals, and an out-of-airstream or heat-slinger-protected motor where the class requires it.
-Rated to the stated smoke class and hold time, tested to the AMCA 210 / ISO 5801 method in-house.
+Built and in-house tested to the temperature-and-time class your fire strategy specifies, tested to the IS 4894 / ISO 5801 / AMCA 210 method in-house.

 02 — REVERSIBILITY